argonne-lcf/drdoc/README.md

 - Add support for LangChain to use other models.
 - Optionally ask for confirmation for each change.
-- Enable using ALCF inference end points.
+- Enable using ALCF inference endpoints.
 - Add GitHub and GitLab actions to process documentation files for CI.
 - Improve the prompts and user experience with feedback.